9 DIY Fruit Face Masks For Glowing Skin

 1. Papaya And Honey Face Pack

 Papaya is rich in vitamin A and an enzyme called papain, which has exfoliating properties that help remove dead skin cells.
 It also helps in enhancing the complexion.
-The fruit also contains anti-inflammatory and anti-viral properties that may help reduce acne (1).
-Therefore, it relaxes and soothes acne-prone skin.
-Papaya also reduces premature aging.
+The fruit also contains anti-inflammatory and anti-viral properties that may help reduce acne ((1).
+Therefore, this soothing mask relaxes acne-prone skin.
+A papaya mask also reduces premature aging.
 It makes the skin firm and fades fine lines, scars, and blemishes.
-It nourishes your skin, making it look brighter, moisturized, and glowing.
+It also provides nourishment to your skin, making it look brighter, moisturized, and glowing.

 You Will Need